lscholtes/IMpgDB/README.md

 However, once the docker container has been started and the database populated for the first time, you may stop *(but not remove)* the container without having to repopulate it on subsequent starts.

-You may then connect to and browse the database using your preferred postgres client, using the following settings and credentials:
+You may then connect to and browse the database using your preferred postgres client (psql, pgAdmin, etc.), using the following settings and credentials:
 ```
 host: localhost
 port: 5432